salms358/Gainz-By-Salmz/README.md

 # Features:

 ## Homepage
-    The main homepage consists of the Hero-image which is of a man running across a straight bridge in a beautiful Autumn season.
+    The main homepage consists of the Hero-image of a man running across a straight bridge in a beautiful Autumn season.

-    Theres a caption which says to be the best version of yourself as this would motivate the users to get started on their journey to achieve their goals whether they are long term or short term.
+    There's a caption which says to be the best version of you as this would motivate the users to get started on their journey to achieve their goals whether they are long-term or short-term.

 ## Theme
-    - The theme involves a lato sans-serif font throughout the webste.
+    - The theme involves a Lato sans-serif font throughout the website.
-    - Ive included a dark-slate grey/green theme
+    - I've included a dark-slate grey/green/beige theme.
     - The background remained white to prevent any problems with reading the website content.
+## Nav bar
+-The nav bar is fully responsive users can click where they want to go and the website would go to the page chosen.
+-Beige colour to combat visual impairments such as being colourblind.

 ## About page
-The about page entails a little introduction to the website and the purpose of it.
-It tells the users that we are there for them and the hardest part of this journey is getting started.
+The about page entails a little introduction to the website and its purpose of it.
+The about page contains three circular images below it which match the theme of the website.

 ![image](https://user-images.githubusercontent.com/119611403/215112068-818019f5-9493-4411-8115-99f168d66a50.png)

 # Goals
     -I want to make a difference to help people who struggle to get started with their self-improvement journey.
     -The steps provided help individuals improve their form when performing the exercises.
-    -To enable users to sign up to the website newletter to recieve any new about upcoming updates and a daily quote of the day.
+    -To enable users to sign up for the website newsletter to receive any news about upcoming updates and a daily quote of the day.

 # Workouts page
-    The workouts sections includes 2 very essential excersises that are beneficial to both the beginners and advanced users.
+    The workout sections include 2 very essential exercises that are beneficial to both beginners and advanced users.

-    The section starts off with motivational text to help users get started with the journey.
-Moreover the following section would be abs which consists of the ab workout of the plank which would target multiple muscle groups simultaneously.
+    The section starts with motivational text to help users begin their journey.
+Followed by 2 sub-sections Abs and Legs

-    There is a picture of how to do the plank as well as a step by step guide to ensure the excersise done properly which would lead to better results in the future.
+    There is a picture of how to do the exercise and a step-by-step guide to ensure the exercise is completed in good form.

-    There is also a guide to do squats with good form.
-I chose these excersises as growing up I was taught that they were the 2 most essential excersises when starting out.

     Moreover, these exercises can be adapted to be made harder for people who are more experienced.
 ![image](https://user-images.githubusercontent.com/119611403/215113525-2710b5cf-8ff1-4162-a220-9b756f4441a9.png)